aayusht200/carousels-css/readme.md

 ## 🧪 Usage Notes

 -   Use CSS variables for theming and responsive tweaks.
 -   The layout uses CSS Grid for the carousel frame and `scroll-snap` for smooth snapping between slides.
 -   If copying slides or switching to images, ensure images are sized and have `object-fit` set to maintain consistent aspect ratio.

 ---

+## References

+-   Chrome Developers: Carousels with CSS — https://developer.chrome.com/blog/carousels-with-css
+-   Video tutorial: Building a CSS-only Carousel — https://www.youtube.com/watch?v=g03Yldh9Nkw&t=279s

+---